EQUENOS/dislash.py/docs/slash_commands_guide.rst

 | 2.
 Discord converts this data into valid command args
 | 3.
 Discord API sends the data to your app

-The data you receive is called :ref:`slash_interaction`.
+The data you receive is called :class:`SlashInteraction`.

 There're 2 types of slash commands: global and local (per guild).
 Global commands are visible everywhere, including bot DMs.